osmium-org/osmium/src/md/formats.md

   object with two keys, `typeid` and `typename` specifying the mode of the ship for this preset.

+- `X-beacons`: additional key in a preset element.
+If present, it is an array of type IDs representing the effect beacons to apply to the ship.

 ### Osmium-specific extensions

 The properties below are not standard and are Osmium specific.
 They